giampaolo/psutil/docs/api.rst

 .. exception:: AccessDenied(pid=None, name=None, msg=None)

-  Raised by :class:`Process` class methods when permission to perform an action is denied due to insufficient privileges.
-  *name* attribute is available if :meth:`Process.name` was previously called.
+  Raised by :class:`Process` methods when an action is denied due to insufficient privileges. *name* is set if :meth:`Process.name` was called before the exception was raised.

   .. seealso:: :ref:`faq_access_denied`